 Objective 6.1.
 Leverage industry knowledge to prevent lost fishing gear.
 Action Items Lead & Partner Organizations 6.1.1.
 Leverage commercial and recreational fishermen's knowledge to develop strategies for preventing and dealing with gear loss, and share these strategies among the commercial and recreational fishing communities.
 NOAA MDP, California Lost Fishing Gear Recovery Project at UC Davis, Channel Islands National Marine Sanctuary 6.1.2.
 Share lessons learned from the fishing industry with management agencies and other stakeholders to focus policy and funding on prevention and recovery of lost gear.
 California Lost Fishing Gear Recovery Project at UC Davis, Channel Islands National Marine Sanctuary, The Nature Conservancy 6.1.3.
 Work with the fishing community to design gear that is less likely to be lost, and less harmful to the environment once lost.
 Objective 6.2.
 Implement Best Management Practice (BMP) Plans for reducing lost gear within the aquaculture industry.
-Action Items Lead & Partner Organizations 6.2.1.
+Action Items Lead & Partner Organizations Lead & Partner Organizations CDFW, FGC Action Items 6.2.1.
+Compile key outcomes desired for effective BMP Plans for the aquaculture industry through a Action Items 6.2.1.
 Compile key outcomes desired for effective BMP Plans for the aquaculture industry through a collaborative process with, and between, growers.
-CDFW, FGC Plans for the aquaculture industry through a CDFW, FGC CDFW, FGC Plans for the aquaculture industry through a collaborative process with, and between, growers.
 6.2.2.
-Update Fish and Game Commission policies to include BMP Plans in permitting considerations such as the issuance of aquaculture leases, and educate growers and stakeholders about BMP Plans to help in Plans for the aquaculture industry through a collaborative process with, and between, growers.
+Update Fish and Game Commission policies to include BMP Plans in permitting considerations such as the issuance of aquaculture leases, and educate growers and stakeholders about BMP Plans to help in CDFW, FGC Action Items 6.2.1.
+Compile key outcomes desired for effective BMP Plans for the aquaculture industry through a collaborative process with, and between, growers.
 6.2.2.
 Update Fish and Game Commission policies to include BMP Plans in permitting considerations such as the issuance of aquaculture leases, and educate growers and stakeholders about BMP Plans to help in the implementation process.
 6.2.3.
-Include aquaculture BMP Plan implementation requirements in coastal development permits, where CDFW, FGC California Coastal Commission d aquaculture gear in order to better
+Include aquaculture BMP Plan implementation requirements in coastal development permits, where CDFW, FGC CDFW, FGC California Coastal Commission d aquaculture gear in order to better